peterhinch/micropython-async/v3/docs/TUTORIAL.md

 This is an unofficial primitive with no counterpart in CPython asyncio.

 This is similar to the `Event` class.
-It provides the following:
+It differs in that:
  * `.set()` has an optional data payload.
  * `.set()` is capable of being called from a hard or soft interrupt service routine - a feature not yet available in the more efficient official `Event`.
  * It is an awaitable class.

+For interfacing to interrupt service routines see also [the IRQ_EVENT class](./DRIVERS.md#6-irq_event) which is more efficient but lacks the payload feature.

+Limitation: `Message` is intended for 1:1 operation where a single task waits on a message from another task or ISR.
+The receiving task should issue `.clear`.

 The `.set()` method can accept an optional data value of any type.
-A task waiting on the `Message` can retrieve it by means of `.value()`.
+The task waiting on the `Message` can retrieve it by means of `.value()`.
 Note that `.clear()` will set the value to `None`.
 One use for this is for the task setting the `Message` to issue `.set(utime.ticks_ms())`.
-A task waiting on the `Message` can determine the latency incurred, for example to perform compensation for this.
+The task waiting on the `Message` can determine the latency incurred, for example to perform compensation for this.

-Like `Event`, `Message` provides a way for one or more tasks to pause until another flags them to continue.
-A `Message` object is instantiated and made accessible to all tasks using it:
+Like `Event`, `Message` provides a way a task to pause until another flags it to continue.
+A `Message` object is instantiated and made accessible to the task using it:

 ```python
 import uasyncio as asyncio